eliseaston/poker-hands/README.md

 The `.classify` method in the `Hand` class first calls the `.set_values` and `.set_suits` methods, which create a separate array for both the values and suits for the cards in the hand, and stores them both as instance variables.
 The `.classify` method then uses a switch statement to check the hand for each category, starting with the highest scoring one.

-I decided to create the separate `Hand` class to decide the scoring category for each hand because it seemed a more cohesive and logical to me for the hand to decide its own scoring category.
+I decided to create the separate `Hand` class to decide the scoring category for each hand because it seemed more cohesive and logical to me for the hand to decide its own scoring category.

 ## My approach